Lawrence Caruso: Club

-Central Coast Mariners

 Caruso was first called up to the Central Coast Mariners' A-League Men squad aged 17, for a game against Macarthur on 5 December 2021, following a suspension to regular goalkeeper Mark Birighitti.
 Starting on the bench, Caruso was substituted on after only 20 minutes when Birighitti's replacement, Yaren Sözer, was injured.
 The Mariners lost 1–0, following a deflected own goal from Oliver Bozanic.

-Green Gully

-Caruso joined National Premier Leagues Victoria club Green Gully SC on 25 October 2024.
+Caruso joined National Premier Leagues Victoria club Green Gully on 25 October 2024.

+On 10 August 2026, Caruso signed for V.League 1 side The Cong–Viettel.

 Personal life

 He was born in Australia to an Italian father and a Vietnamese mother.